patflynn90/PasswordGen/README.md

 pg --unsafe
 ```

-Generate a password without copying to clipboard (will show the password):
+Generate a password without copying to clipboard (raw output to stdout only):

 ```
-pg --nocopy
+pg --raw
 ```

 ### Command-line Options

 - `--unsafe`: Display the raw generated password in stdout (not recommended)
-- `--nocopy`: Do not copy password to system clipboard (implies --unsafe)
+- `--raw`: Raw password output to stdout (no clipboard, no extra output)

 ## How It Works